microting/eform-sdk-dotnet/README.md

 	- Introducing usage of EntityFramework for migrating db.
 	- Making db use keys + foeing keys, which enables use of EntityFramework.
 	- Loading of existing sites/units/workers from Microting API.

+## Upgrading Database

+You need to run Update-Database from within NuGet Package Manager with eFormSqlController set as *Default project*.

 ## License